Political instability hinders Egyptian stock exchange's hunt for new firms

 The government says it is still on track to rewrite the constitution and hold parliamentary and presidential elections in early 2014, part of a political roadmap the army announced after it removed Islamist president Mohamed Mursi in July.

-A $12 billion economic aid package pledged in July by Saudi Arabia, Kuwait and the United Arab Emirates has helped bolster confidence, but investors remain worried by a budget deficit that rose to nearly 14 percent of gross domestic product in the fiscal year that ended in June.
+A $12 billion (7.5 billion pounds) economic aid package pledged in July by Saudi Arabia, Kuwait and the United Arab Emirates has helped bolster confidence, but investors remain worried by a budget deficit that rose to nearly 14 percent of gross domestic product in the fiscal year that ended in June.

 "We are trying to attract new blue chip companies to be listed in the stock exchange and trying to revise the listing rules and requirements to facilitate and make the procedures easier," Omran said.